Beckhoff-USA-Community/TC_EventVideoPlayback/Documentation/docs/GettingStarted/Introduction.md

 Great question!
 TcEventVideoPlayback provides and easy to use function for transforming cyclical images captured by TwinCAT Vision into video files based on a trigger input.
 These video files are logged to the internal Event Logger and can be played back with the included TwinCAT HMI control.

 **Example:** Lets say you keep having a machine down occurrence on a production machine.
 You already have an inspection camera installed, but you would like a way to see what is going on and why this keeps happening.
 In comes TcEventVideoPlayback...
-With a simple PLC function block, the images are loaded into a buffer when a trigger occurs, and then converted to a video file on the hard disk.
+With a simple PLC function block, once the event occurs all of the images from the inspection camera are combined into a video file.
+This video file is then stored locally, and can be played back on our HMI along with the corresponding alarm.